-If you’re donning your best baking cap during quarantine—or anytime—you’ll need flour, yeast, sugar, and other baking essentials.
-Don’t risk a run to the store.
+If you’re ready to dust off your best baking cap to usher in fall—or anytime, really—you’ll need flour, yeast, sugar, and other baking essentials.
+Don’t risk a run to the store if you don’t absolutely have to.
 Instead, use our list of the best places to buy baking ingredients online.

-COVID-19 cases spiking (again) across the country, it’s not hard to imagine a scenario in which we’re once more in near full lockdown in U.S. cities and states—just as we were a few months ago (*stares blankly out window*).
-That may also mean shortages on certain household ingredients that were in high demand with all of us in quarantine the first time.
-(Surely you remember the baking bonanza and subsequent flour and yeast shortages of spring 2020?)With
+COVID-19 cases spiking (yet again) across the country, it’s not hard to imagine a scenario in which we’re once more in a form of lockdown in U.S. cities and states—just as we were a few months ago (*stares blankly out window*).
+That could also mean shortages on certain household ingredients that were in high demand with all of us in quarantine the first, second, and third time.
+(Surely you remember the baking bonanza and subsequent flour and yeast shortages of spring 2020?).With

+Even if you do live in a place where the virus is under control, you might be looking for more options when it comes to baking supplies, so we took it upon ourselves to round up some of the best places to find baking ingredients online.
 Specialty retailers like Baker’s Authority have a number of hard-to-find flours, sweeteners, and mixes, with bigger retailers like Target perfect places to stock up on the baking basics like yeast, sugar, and all-purpose flour.
 We advise strongly against hoarding baking supplies, as they don’t last forever and there should be plenty to go around.
-But if you’re so over that stuffy, foggy glasses, masked-face trip to the market, here are the best places to buy baking ingredients online.
+But if you’re sooo over that stuffy, crowded, foggy glasses, face-masked trip to the market, these are the best places to buy baking ingredients online.

 Bonus: Use code BAKERS10 at checkout for 10 percent off your entire order.

-I likely don’t have to explain to you about the King of flour, but you might not have considered buying your baking ingredients directly from the kingdom itself.
+I likely don’t have to introduce you to the King of flour, but you may not have considered buying your baking ingredients directly from the kingdom itself.
 King Arthur’s website actually has a fairly comprehensive inventory of baking ingredients.
 That includes the signature flour, of course, but also spices, yeasts, thickeners, and premade baking mixes.
 You can even find storage containers to house all that messy flour.

-Related Reading: 10 Essential Bread Baking Tools (And One You Don’t Actually Need)
+Related Reading: 10 Essential Bread Baking Tools (& One You Don’t Actually Need)

 If you’re interested in supporting a smaller operation for quality flour, try Janie’s Mill.
 The Illinois-based farm and mill uses regenerative and organic practices to make all their many flours, grains, wheat bran & berries, and more.
-Try the handy Bread-in-a-Box kit, which includes a one-pound bag of flour, 10-gram pouch of yeast, 10-gram pouch of salt, measuring cup, foil loaf pan, and recipe card.
+Try the Pantry Pack Sampler with four types of flour for just $20.

 For the very basics, Target has most of what you’ll need to get your baking operation off the ground.
 Expect to see a lot of what you would in the supermarket, but when shelves start to go bare again you might be glad to see supplies lingering online.
 Find staples like Good & Gather organic all-purpose flour, butter, and packets of Fleischmann’s dry yeast, along with an array of baking tools to keep the sourdough production steady.
 As you have already expected, Target has heaps of bakeware too, like bread & loaf pans, cooling racks, and the like.